 Stationary exercise bike

 Starting the day with a yoga class is guaranteed to set you up well, and all you need is a mat and an internet connection to access the many great tutorial videos online.
-We love this Alo Yoga one, which is made from natural, non-toxic black rubber with a non-slip, cushioned base and has an antimicrobial surface to wick away sweat.
+We love this oh-so-pretty Lululemon mat, which features a natural rubber base with a little extra cushion to give your body more depth while your mind goes deep.